domluna/JuliaFormatter.jl/README.md

 ### Part 3: Printing

-Finally, the `PTree` is printed to an `IOBuffer`.
+Finally, the `FST` is printed to an `IOBuffer`.
 Prior to returning the formatted text a final validity check is performed.

 ## Skipping Formatting